Eligibility and forms

 Please look carefully at certificate requirements and plan accordingly.
 Certificate students are not guaranteed enrollment preference.
 Most courses are only taught one semester, some are taught biannually, and some may have prerequisites.

-Please speak with your advisor or department program coordinator to review course planning.
-Schedules may differ greatly between departments and certificate requirements.
+Please speak with your home degree program advisor to review course planning.
+Schedules may differ greatly between home degree programs and certificate requirements.

-Master's students are responsible for making sure requirements are met within their home department/school; please be mindful of double-counting requirements within your home department.
+Master's students are responsible for making sure requirements are met within their home degree program; please be mindful of double-counting requirements within your home degree program.
 Course credits earned may only be counted toward one certificate program and one degree program, i.e., credits cannot be triple counted toward two certificate programs and a degree program.

 Declaration of intent